Trump threatens to end insurance payments if no healthcare bill

 3 Min Read

-WASHINGTON (Reuters) - President Donald Trump threatened on Saturday to end government payments to health insurers if Congress does not pass a healthcare bill.
+WASHINGTON (Reuters) - U.S. President Donald Trump threatened on Saturday to end government payments to health insurers if Congress does not pass a new healthcare bill and goaded them to not abandon their seven-year quest to replace the Obamacare law.

 In a Twitter message on Saturday, Trump said "if a new HealthCare Bill is not approved quickly, BAILOUTS for Insurance Companies and BAILOUTS for Members of Congress will end very soon!"

-Trump's comment came after Senate Republicans failed to repeal parts of the Affordable Care Act, former President Barack Obama's signature healthcare bill, on Friday.
+The tweet came a day after Senate Republicans failed to muster enough votes to repeal parts of the Affordable Care Act, President Barack Obama's signature healthcare bill commonly known as Obamacare.

-The first part of Trump's tweet appeared to be referring to the approximately $8 billion in cost-sharing reduction subsidies paid by the federal government to insurers to lower the price of health coverage for low-income individuals.
+The first part of Trump's tweet appeared to be referring to the approximately $8 billion in cost-sharing reduction subsidies the federal government pays to insurers to lower the price of health coverage for low-income Americans.

-The second part of the tweet appeared to be a threat to end the employer contribution for members of Congress and their staffs who were moved from the normal federal employee healthcare benefits program onto the Obamacare insurance exchanges as part of the 2010 healthcare law.
+The second part of the tweet appeared to be a threat to end the employer contribution for members of Congress and their staffs, who were moved from the normal federal employee healthcare benefits program onto the Obamacare insurance exchanges as part of the 2010 healthcare law.

-The Obama administration had ruled that these contributions could continue, flowing through the District of Columbia insurance exchange.
+Trump later urged Senate Republicans to try again on a healthcare vote.
+The Senate is in session for another week before it is scheduled to begin an August recess.

+"Unless the Republican Senators are total quitters, Repeal & Replace is not dead!
+Demand another vote before voting on any other bill!"
+Trump said in a subsequent tweet.

 Many insurers have been waiting for an answer from Trump or lawmakers on whether they will continue to fund the annual government subsidies.
 Without assurances, many insurers plan to raise rates an additional 20 percent by an Aug.
 16 deadline for premium prices.